 “Okay, fine.
 Are you happy?”
 He sounded somber.

 “I mean, I’m happy.
 Of course.
 I’m a photographer traveling the world with my best friend.
 People would kill for my job.
 I am the poster child for a happy life.”

 I batted my eyes and grabbed a full shot glass which I threw back without his nudging and continued.
 “I guess I always thought I would go a bit more in the documentary direction, be more gritty with my work, but that can come later.
 These photo shoots and experiences are invaluable and a once-in-a-lifetime opportunity.
 I mean, I met and photographed Taylor Swift.
 I’m living anyone’s wildest dreams.”

 “Wait what?”
 I took Ben’s brief interruption as an opportunity to snag another shot, and as I slammed the glass on the table, my cheeks flushed.

 “Well, you know Charlie’s parents.
 They know everybody.
 So we got in as assistants on the shoot.
 It was small.
-But still.
-I held a reflector from ten feet away.”
+But still.”

 “Did you actually talk to Taylor?
 How have you never told me this before now?”